Cervical Adenitis

 - One of the most common causes of a neck mass in a child

-- Overall, group A Streptococcus and Staphylococcus aureus most common causes
+- Overall, GAS and S. aureus most common causes

-- In neonates, group B Streptococcus and S. aureus most common
+- In neonates, GBS and S. aureus most common

 - Infants are usually 3–7 wk of age, male, febrile, with submandibular or facial cellulitis, and an ipsilateral otitis media